Detection of 27 candidate circumbinary planets through apsidal precession of eclipsing binaries observed by TESS: Discussion

 \subsection{Comparison to the Known CBP Population}

 The 27 candidates identified in this work differ in several ways from the currently known CBPs discovered via transits.
 Transit surveys preferentially detect systems with cool, low-luminosity primaries, long eclipse durations, and deep transits; these biases make CBP discoveries strongly skewed towards Sun-like or cooler binaries.
 In contrast, our precession-based method is largely insensitive to stellar radius, luminosity, or transit depth.
 As a result, our sample includes a broader range of stellar types, including a fraction of hotter and larger systems for which transit detection would be extremely challenging.
-There are no known CBPs discovered by the transit method orbiting stars hotter than 6400 K, while 30\% of our candidates are: the hottest stars in our sample have effective temperatures over 9000 K. Additionally, the EBs in our sample have a wider range of orbital periods than the EBs with known CBPs: our shortest system has an orbital period of $4.2837 \pm 0.0009$ days, while our longest has a period of $129.3214 \pm 0.0008$ days, both outside of the range of periods of confirmed transiting planet-hosting CBPs.
+There are no known CBPs discovered by the transit method orbiting stars hotter than 6400 K, while 30\% of our candidates are: the hottest stars in our sample have effective temperatures over 9000 K. Despite this, rapid rotation in these hotter stars is unlikely to produce spurious apsidal precession signals, as only 3 of the 36 precessing systems have both $_{T_{\rm eff}} > 6300$ K and a tidal precession rate that is a non-negligible fraction ($> 10\%$) of the observed apsidal precession.
+Nevertheless, the role of tidal locking in these hotter stars is poorly constrained, and future measurements of stellar rotation ($v \sin i$) will be important for directly assessing the influence of rotation on tidal effects in these systems.
+Additionally, the EBs in our sample have a wider range of orbital periods than the EBs with known CBPs: our shortest system has an orbital period of $4.2837 \pm 0.0009$ days, while our longest has a period of $129.3214 \pm 0.0008$ days, both outside of the range of periods of confirmed transiting planet-hosting CBPs.
 A full demographic comparison (distributions of perturber mass, inclination, etc.) is beyond the scope of this work but will be presented in future analyses.